nnngrach/AnyGIS_Site/Web/Html/Alpine_en.md

 ### How to install maps from the computer?
 * Follow the links on this page and download any map.
 * If you'll get zip-archieve, then extract files from it.
-* Copy dowloaded file to this folder on your smartphone: `\alpinequest\datastore\custom-maps\`.
+* Copy dowloaded file to this folder on your smartphone: `\alpinequest\maps`.
-* Restart the app to see the maps you've added.
+* New maps should appear in the application.